NRException/SophosEnterpriseUninstaller/README.md

 Set-ExecutionPolicy Restricted
 ```

-If running this from a package, which will run via cmd/run by default, youll need to add "powershell.exe" to the start of those commands, eg:
+If running this from a package, which will run via cmd/run by default, you'll need to add "powershell.exe" to the start of those commands, eg:
 ```
 powershell.exe Set-ExecutionPolicy Bypass
 ```